 Bob Garfield isn’t exactly a media whore, but he’s extremely promiscuous.
-The dashing, arthritic co-host of WNYC’s On the Media, is a critic, essayist, pundit, international lecturer and caster both broad and pod.
-Beyond OTM, he created Audible’s podcast series The Genius Dialogues.
-To do that, he ditched the wildly popular Lexicon Valley podcast which he co-hosted for Slate.
-It was a money thing, really.
+The dashing, arthritic host of Bully Pulpit from BookSmartStudios.org is a critic, essayist, pundit, international lecturer and inveterate caster both broad and pod.
+The longtime co-host of WNYC’s On the Media and roving correspondent for NPR’s All Things Considered also created Audible’s podcast series The Genius Dialogues and was the founding co-host for the wildly popular Lexicon Valley podcast — originally on Slate, now also on BooksmartStudios.

-For a dozen years, Garfield was a commentator/correspondent for NPR‘s All Things Considered.
-Dubbed by The New York Times “the Charles Kuralt of Bizarro World,” he specialized in quirky Americana.
+His All Things Considered. explorations into quirky Americana got him dubbed by The New York Times “the Charles Kuralt of Bizarro World.”
 A 1997 collection of his roving weirdness, Waking Up Screaming from the American Dream, was favorably reviewed and quickly forgotten.

 For 25 years, he wrote the AdReview column in Advertising Age, which generated fear and influenced careers and business decisions, but never fixed what ails the creative process.
 Garfield was a longtime analyst for ABC News.
 He’s been a regular on Financial News Network, CNBC’s Power Lunch and Adam Smith’s Money Game on PBS.
 He also served as a political-advertising analyst for CBS, before being bounced in 1992 following an unfortunate Green Room incident.
 It was his most traumatic TV experience since Oprah in 1991, when he was humiliated by Mr. Whipple before a live studio audience.